VictorYYW/plfa.github.io/src/plfa/part1/Induction.lagda.md

 and are associative, commutative, and distribute over one another.
 (You do not have to prove these properties.)

+logic AND and logic OR, UNION and INTERSECTION

 Give an example of an operator that has an identity and is associative but is not commutative.
 (You do not have to prove these properties.)

+matrix multiplication

 ## Associativity